CIK data raises new suspicions of electoral irregularities: At some places, one voter voted every 53 seconds.

 TI BiH therefore called on the CEC for further investigation because the suspicious turnout of 50 seconds per voter was one of the reasons cited in the decision to annul the elections in Doboj in 2020.

-This time, at 11 polling stations in Doboj, Zvornik, and Laktaši, where Siniša Karan makes a difference of over 2,900 votes, the average voting time in some intervals was between 50-70 seconds, and additional suspicion is raised by the sudden increase in turnout at some polling stations in the last hours of voting.
-In electoral forensics, suspiciously high turnout combined with unrealistic voting times is considered a serious indicator of possible electoral fraud, which requires further investigation.
+This time at 11 polling stations in Doboj, Zvornik, and Laktaši, where Siniša Karan has a margin of over 2,900 votes, the average voting time in certain intervals was 50-70 seconds, and additional suspicion is raised by a sudden spike in turnout at some polling stations in the final hours of voting.
+In electoral forensics, suspiciously high turnout combined with unrealistic voting times is considered a serious indicator of possible electoral fraud, requiring further investigation.

 It should be noted that the CEC initiated proceedings ex officio due to suspicions that the rules of the electoral process were violated, and in recent days, CEC members have been presenting scandalous information about the extent of electoral manipulations.
 We remind you that 1,660 voters were discovered who allegedly voted and were signed, even though they do not have any valid personal documents.